LumaPictures/openvdb-render/README.md

 **What are our short-term goals?**

--   Improve real-time display in Maya.
+-   Improve real-time display in Maya
--   Add support for Katana, and share as much code as possible between the Maya plugin and Katana.
--   Support building on Windows.
+-   Windows support

 **Supported platforms**

+-   NVidia GPUs
+-   Linux
--   Maya 2016 (OpenGL Core Profile)
+-   Maya 2016 (OpenGL Core Profile) + 2016 Ext 2 + 2017
--   CY2016
+-   CY2017
--   Arnold 4.2.x.
+-   Arnold 4.2.x
--   GCC 4.8.3.
+-   GCC 4.8.3
+-   MtoA 1.2 and 1.4
+-   Katana 2.5
+-   Arnold 5 and MtoA-2.0 support is in the works, and will be released the same time as Arnold 5 / MtoA 2

+**Notes**

+If you are interested in the automatic grid discovery for KtoA or the early Arnold 5 work, and you have access to KtoA's source code or Arnold 5, please contact one of the repo maintainers for a patch.